 Neither of these approaches usually leads to an optimal result for the business.
-So a shared approach with minimal conflict should be the preferred approach.
+So a shared approach to product planning with minimal conflict should be the preferred approach.
 Ultimately, to make sure any conflict and its dire consequences are avoided, there is one key thing that needs to happen:

 IT IS THE CEO’S RESPONSIBILITY TO PREVENT, RECOGNIZE AND FIX THIS PROBLEM

 So what steps can a software or hardware CEO take to be on the lookout for this problem–and more importantly, what can they do to prevent it from developing?

 - The biggest key to success is in the relationships: closely monitor the personal relationship between the VP-Marketing (or VP-Product Management if it is a separate function) and the VP-Engineering

 - Make sure that the VPs are monitoring the relationships below them

 - Make sure they are both VPs are open and honest with you about the relationship between the departments

 - Plan activities which allow engineering and product management/marketing counterparts to get to know each other as “people” outside of their project activities